This page is optimized for mobile devices, if you would prefer the desktop version just

 Multiplication of square root expressions ( [link] )

-• be able to use the product property of square roots to multiply square roots
+- be able to use the division property of square roots, the method of rationalizing the denominator, and conjugates to divide square roots

 Division of square root expressions ( [link] )